Skip to content

 """

-Tries to add derived columns to the DataFrame.
+Tries to add columns to computed from other columns the DataFrame.

 Possible columns to add are: uptake, uptake_sd, fd_uptake, fd_uptake_sd, rfu, max_uptake.